-The proliferation of new digital and mobile technology is transforming the fitness industry like never before.
+New digital and mobile technology is transforming the fitness industry like never before.
+Ezidebit shares the latest top trends in the fitness space to help your business grow achieve your business outcomes.
 To stay competitive, fitness centre owners should consider how to leverage these technologies to improve efficiencies, drive memberships and enhance their customer experience.

 “The common catchphrase in the industry at the moment is technology is like a ‘disruptor’,” says Justin Tamsett, managing director of Active Management, which supports fitness business owners, managers and entrepreneurs.